Robel-ermiyas/snowflake-data-warehouse/Docs/ARCHITECTURE.md

 ---

-This architecture provides a robust, scalable foundation for your modern data warehouse that can evolve with your business needs while maintaining data quality, security, and performance.
+This architecture provides a robust, scalable foundation for modern data warehouse that can evolve with business needs while maintaining data quality, security, and performance.

 **Last Updated:** 2025-10-13 17:00:00 EAT
 **Architecture Version:** 1.0